The Wiedemann-Franz law in doped Mott insulators without quasiparticles: Supplementary Materials

 \underline{Analytic Continuation}

-We evaluated DC transport coefficients using the Kubo formula~\cite{PhysRevB.105.L161103} to determine $\kappa$ and $\sigma$.
-The transport coefficients were obtained from DQMC simulation measurements of the corresponding correlation functions in imaginary time.
-The maximum entropy analytic continuation (MaxEnt)~\cite{jarrell1996bayesian,PhysRevB.82.165125,PhysRevE.94.023303} algorithm was used to obtain DC values.
-Details of the formalism, operators, and specific correlation functions can be found in the ``Formalism'' section of the Supplementary Text.
+We evaluated DC transport coefficients using the Kubo formula for $\kappa$ and $\sigma$~\cite{PhysRevB.105.L161103}.
+The DC transport coefficients were obtained by performing maximum entropy analytic continuation (MaxEnt)~\cite{jarrell1996bayesian,PhysRevB.82.165125} on DQMC measurements of corresponding correlation functions in imaginary time.
+To determine the adjustable parameter which assigns weights of statistics and entropy in the maximized function in MaxEnt, we use the method of Ref.~\cite{PhysRevE.94.023303}.
+Details of the formalism, operators, and specific correlation functions can be found in the ``Formalism'' subsection of the Supplementary Text.

-The MaxEnt algorithm requires a ``model" function to regularize the real-frequency correlation function.
-Here, we used an annealing procedure where spectra from one temperature serve as the model function for the next lower temperature in a sequence~\cite{PhysRevB.105.L161103,edwin}.
-We also determined spectra in the infinite-temperature-limit, using the moments expansion method~\cite{PhysRevB.105.L161103,edwin} (up to sixth order, or eighth order for $t'=0$), which served as the model function at the highest temperature.
+The MaxEnt algorithm requires a ``model'' function to regularize the real-frequency correlation function.
+In this work, we used an annealing procedure in which spectra from one temperature serve as the model function for the next lower temperature in a sequence~\cite{PhysRevB.105.L161103,edwin}.
+We determined spectra in the infinite-temperature limit using the moments expansion method~\cite{PhysRevB.105.L161103,edwin} (up to sixth order for $t'/t=-0.25$, or eighth order for $t'=0$), and used these spectra as the model functions at the highest temperature.
+Although the choice of model function may impact the result of the MaxEnt analysis, this variation does not significantly affect the quantitative results and the qualitative behavior and conclusions remain unchanged (see Fig.~\ref{fig:differentana} in the Supplementary Text).

 \underline{Chemical Potential Tuning}